-Proposed SEA Appraisal prompts RC1 RC2 CF1 N1

-objective

-3. Will the policy protect or =

-enhance access to public

-rights of way?

-SEA 12: To ensure 1.
-Does the policy lead to = = 0 =

-future development is development in areas at risk

-resilient to climate of flooding e.g. within the

-change such as Flood Zone 3 or b or within

-development is not the rapid inundation zone?

-vulnerable to flooding, 0

-or will increase the risk 2.
-Does the policy lead to = = =

-of flooding elsewhere increases in flood risk to

-people and property in the

-plan area?

-SEA 13: To conserve Does the policy conserve or = U+ = =

-and where appropriate enhance designated heritage

-enhance the historical asset?

-significance 1 of the and 0 0

-cultural environment.
-Does the policy conserve or

-enhance non-designated

-heritage assets? = U

-SEA 14: To encourage Does the policy facilitate the 0 0 0 0

-the use of renewable delivery of renewable energy

-resources and the schemes?

-development of

-renewable energy

-sources within Malton

-and Norton

-SEA 15: To make the Does the policy focus 0 + + +

-most efficient use of development towards

-land previously developed land.

-Does the policy focus on

-maximising efficient uses of

-land?

-SEA 16: To maintain a Does the policy have an = U+ U- U -

-high quality adverse impact on the U -

-environment in terms of Malton Air Quality

-air quality Management area?
+Proposed SEA objective Appraisal prompts RC1 RC2 CF1 N1 objective 3.
+Will the policy protect or enhance access to public rights of way? = SEA 12: To ensure future development is resilient to climate change such as development is not vulnerable to flooding, 1.
+Does the policy lead to development in areas at risk of flooding e.g. within the Flood Zone 3 or b or within the rapid inundation zone? = = 0 = or will increase the risk of flooding elsewhere 2.
+Does the policy lead to increases in flood risk to people and property in the plan area? = = U = SEA 13: To conserve and where appropriate enhance the historical Does the policy conserve or enhance designated heritage asset? = U + = = significance 1 of the and cultural environment.
+Does the policy conserve or enhance non-designated heritage assets? = U 0 0 SEA 14: To encourage the use of renewable resources and the development of renewable energy sources within Malton and Norton Does the policy facilitate the delivery of renewable energy schemes?
+0 0 0 0 SEA 15: To make the most efficient use of land Does the policy focus development towards previously developed land.
+Does the policy focus on maximising efficient uses of land?
+0 + + + SEA 16: To maintain a high quality environment in terms of air quality Does the policy have an adverse impact on the Malton Air Quality Management area? = U+ U - U- U -